MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 6. Close
 --------

-Nightly testing results are usually checked with a status posted on `Main Status`_.
+Nightly testing results are usually checked with a status posted on `Repository Status`_.
 If this hasn't been done then :ref:`check the nightly results
 <nightlytesting>`.

 If something is broken:

-* Announce to the team and on `Main Status`_.
+* Announce to the team and on the `Repository Status`_.
 * There are a few possibilities for how to proceed,

   * If the fix is obvious and trivial then create a quick PR on a branch from